 There are supplements for almost all specialties and medical needs available; it is a way to contribute to positive work culture.
 Employees will feel interested in doing their jobs correctly to avoid losing the benefits obtained in the company.

-Complimentary insurances are the default medical solutions; they will always allow you to have the necessary specialist, thus reducing costs.
+Complementary insurances are the default medical solutions; they will always allow you to have the necessary specialist, thus reducing costs.